* Japan LDP's Abe reiterates calls for more BOJ easing

 Abe's party leads in opinion polls, putting him in a pivotal position to become the next premier after a general election to be held next month.

 The dollar rose to as high as 80.95 yen on trading platform EBS, its highest level since late April, and last traded at 80.83 yen, up 0.7 percent from late U.S. trade on Wednesday.

 The yen extended its losses after having suffered its biggest losses against the dollar and the euro in two months the previous day, when Japanese Prime Minister Yoshihiko Noda indicated he will call a snap election in December.

 Still, while the dollar seems likely to find support near 79 yen, it is unclear whether the greenback is ready to see a sustained push higher against the yen at this juncture, said Jesper Bargmann, Asia head of G11 spot FX for RBS in Singapore.

 "I'm not convinced yet.
 A sustained move higher in the dollar may have to be on the back of a move higher in U.S. yields," Bargmann said.

-Against the dollar, the euro held steady at $1.2738, having rebounded from Tuesday's two-month low of $1.2661, where it found some technical support, including its 90-day average and the Ichimoku cloud bottom.
+Against the dollar, the euro held steady at $1.2737, staying above Tuesday's two-month low of $1.2661, where it had found some technical support, including its 90-day average and the Ichimoku cloud bottom.